PBasham/Dungeon-fighter/README.md

 ## Knows BUGS:
 * Sometimes when moving at full velocity it's possible to get past enemies without engaging. (speedrun strat?)

+## Future Plans:
+* Lootable objects
+  * I want to make the lootable objects search through an array and give the player a random item / weapon.
+* The player will be able to swap out their equiped weapon / defence item.